Ryan Chapman

 Profile

-Prior to moving to security, Ryan worked as a technical trainer for over five years.
+Prior to moving to security, Ryan worked as a technical trainer for six years.
 His stint as a full-time trainer prepared him for the rigors of life-long learning.
 He loves training and often assists with training development.

-Ryan’s current passion is researching ransomware in order to help as many people as possible learn to deter, detect, and respond to it.
-In preparing the upcoming forensics course for SANS, FOR528: Ransomware for Incident Responders, Ryan is drawing on his extensive expertise with ransomware incidents.
-The course will feature numerous lab and Capture-the-Flag exercises and provides tools that can be used to share and collaborate on hunting queries between entities and disparate systems.
+Ryan’s current passion is researching ransomware in order to help as many people as possible learn to deter, detect, and respond to the threat.
+In preparing for development of FOR528, Ryan has drawn on his extensive expertise working ransomware incidents.
+The course features numerous labs, a full-day Capture the Flag exercise, and provides tools that can be used to share and collaborate on hunting queries between entities and disparate systems.

-"When it comes to ransomware, the primary blocker for students will most likely be realizing that early detection often requires hunting," Ryan explains.
-"Many DFIR students who take the FOR528 course may not have experience with hunting, so the concept is simply new to them.
-We are not relying on alerting systems.
-We are relying on our ability to seek out and hunt the adversary within our own networks."
+"When it comes to ransomware, the primary blocker for students is realizing that early detection often requires hunting," Ryan explains.
+"Some DFIR students who take the FOR528 course may not have experience with hunting, so the concept is simply new to them.
+We are not just relying on alerting systems.
+Rather, we are relying on our ability to seek out and hunt the adversary within our networks."

 Ryan's association with SANS began when he took a course in 2013, a path that eventually led to him becoming a course instructor and author.